Serving a large bowl of mussels with a side of crusty bread is a real show-stopper.

 - Continue this process for the next 5 or so minutes or until all mussels have opened.
 After 10 minutes discard any mussels that have not opened.

-- Garnish with fresh lemon wedges, parsley, cilantro, fresh-cut chili, sea salt, and freshly cracked black pepper.
+- Garnish with fresh lemon wedges, parsley, cilantro, garlic, fresh-cut chili, sea salt, and freshly cracked black pepper.
 Serve with a side of grilled crusty fresh bread.
 Serve and enjoy